Faster FPT Algorithm for 5-Path Vertex Cover: Introduction

 Since the problem is NP-hard, any algorithm solving the problem exactly is expected to have exponential running time.
 If one measures the running time solely in terms of the input size, then several efficient (faster than trivial enumeration) exact algorithms are known for \textsc{2-PVC} and \textsc{3-PVC}.
 In particular, \textsc{2-PVC} (\textsc{Vertex Cover}) can be solved in $\mathcal{O}(1.1996^n)$ time and polynomial space due to Xiao and Nagamochi~\cite{XiaoN17} and \textsc{3-PVC} can be solved in $\mathcal{O}(1.4656^n)$ time and polynomial space due to Xiao and Kou~\cite{XiaoK17exact}.

 In this paper we aim on the parameterized analysis of the problem, that is, to confine the exponential part of the running time to a specific parameter of the input, presumably much smaller than the input size.
-Algorithms achieving running time $f(k)n^{O(1)}$ are called \emph{parameterized}, \emph{fixed-parameter tractable}, or \emph{FPT}.
+The problem is called \emph{fixed-parameter tractable} fi there exists an algorithm (called a \emph{fixed-parameter algorithm}) that runs in $f(k)n^{O(1)}$ time, where $k$ is the parameter.
+The class of problems containing all fixed-parameter tractable problems is called \emph{FPT}.
 See Cygan et al.~\cite{CyganFKLMPPS15} for a broader introduction to parameterized algorithms.

 When parameterized by the size of the solution~$k$, the \textsc{$d$-PVC} problem is directly solvable by a~trivial FPT algorithm that runs in $\ostar(d^k)$ time.\footnote{The $\ostar()$ notation suppresses all factors polynomial in the input size.} However, since \textsc{$d$-PVC} is a special case of \textsc{$d$-Hitting Set}, it was shown by Fomin et al.~\cite{FominGKLS10} that for any $d\ge4$ we have an algorithm solving \textsc{$d$-PVC} in $\ostar((d - 0.9245)^{k})$.
 In order to find more efficient solutions, the problem has been extensively studied in a~setting where~$d$ is a~small constant.
 For the \textsc{2-PVC} (\textsc{Vertex Cover}) problem, the algorithm of Chen, Kanj, and Xia~\cite{ChenKX10} has the currently best known running time of $\ostar(1.2738^k)$.
 For \textsc{3-PVC}, Tu~\cite{Tu15} used iterative compression to achieve a~running time $\ostar(2^k)$.
 This was later improved by Katrenič~\cite{Katrenic16} to $\ostar(1.8127^k)$, by Xiao and Kou~\cite{XiaoK17} to $\ostar(1.7485^k)$ by using a~branch-and-reduce approach and it was further improved by Tsur~\cite{TSUR20191} to $\ostar(1.713^k)$.
-For the \textsc{4-PVC} problem, Tu and Jin~\cite{TuJ16} again used iterative compression and achieved a~running time $\ostar(3^k)$ and Tsur~\cite{TSUR4PVC} claims to have an~algorithm with running time $\ostar(2.619^k)$.
+For the \textsc{4-PVC} problem, Tu and Jin~\cite{TuJ16} again used iterative compression and achieved a~running time $\ostar(3^k)$ and Tsur~\cite{Tsur21-4PVC} gave the current best algorithm that runs in $\ostar(2.619^k)$ time.
+For $d=5$, $6$, and $7$ Tsur~\cite{Tsur19b} claimed algorithms for \textsc{$d$-PVC} with running times $\ostar(3.945^k)$, $\ostar(4.947^k)$, and $\ostar(5.951^k)$, respectively.
+Recently, the authors of this paper claimed to have developed a procedure that generates even faster algorithms for \textsc{$d$-PVC} for some $d$ \cite{CervenyS21}.